 - Visit the Showcase Plaza Booths first if you can.
 We like The Berry Basket on the Mexico side.

 - Tackle Mexico through Canada one at a time.
 You can check your festival passport for menus of what you’d like to try.
-This is what we loved at the outdoor kitchens and a few of our favorite festival foods for 2018.

 - Mexico: Jardin de Fiestas: Chilaquiles